 ; Maritime archaeology

-Historical archaeology is an area that is important to the identity of local communities.
+Historical archaeology is important to the identity of local communities.
 As a consequence, the Department receives continual requests for expert assistance and research.
 These are some of the major historical archaeological projects initated by community request.

 2015-2017: Clamor Schurmann and the Barngarla Language School, Port Lincoln.This project was intitated by the Barngarla community for whom this is an important historical site.

 2014-2024: The archaeology of Willow Court, Tasmania.
 This project was initiated by the Derwent Valley Council, who want to preserve this signficant site and interpret it for future generations.